 Dr. Wade did his internship at the Carolinas Medical Center in Charlotte, North Carolina from 1989-1990.
 He later completed his residency in Orthopedic Surgery from the same institution in 1994 and was awarded the Outstanding Teaching Resident Award.
 Dr. Wade specializes in hip and knee replacements and surgical treatment of herniated discs in the neck and back.

 Dr. Wade is a native of Moulton, Alabama.
-Dr. Wade and his wife, Stacey, are the parents of Jake, Sam, and Helen.
+His children are Jake, Sam, and Helen.
 He has been involved in the Junior Church Youth Group with First Presbyterian in Columbia and also served as deacon.
 In addition to his community involvement, Dr. Wade is a member of the following organizations:

 • American Academy of Orthopedic Surgeons